-211. Plaintiffs and Plaintiff Class incorporate all paragraphs above by reference as if fully set forth herein.

-212. Plaintiffs and Plaintiff Class, who were present at the protests to observe and report committed no crime.
-Nor did they pose a threat to any of Defendants' officers or agents or any other person.

-213. Plaintiffs and Plaintiff Class were seized by Defendants when their officers intentionally, through threats of arrest, chemical agents, rubber bullets, and other uses of force, terminated their freedom of movement.

-214. Using threats of arrest, riot batons, semi-lethal projectiles, and chemical weapons against neutral parties who are present to observe protests and report on them is an unconstitutionally excessive use of force.
+- 145. Plaintiffs and Plaintiff Class incorporate all paragraphs above by reference as if fully set forth herein. - 146.
+Plaintiffs and Plaintiff Class, who were present at the protests to observe and report committed no crime.
+Nor did they pose a threat to any of Defendants' officers or agents or any other person. - 147.
+Plaintiffs and Plaintiff Class were seized by Defendants when their officers intentionally, through threats of arrest, chemical agents, rubber bullets, and other uses of force, terminated their freedom of movement. - 148.
+Using threats of arrest, riot batons, semi-lethal projectiles, and chemical weapons against neutral parties who are present to observe protests and report on them is an unconstitutionally excessive use of force.
 Defendants' seizure of Plaintiffs and Plaintiff Class was thus objectively unreasonable.
-Defendants, under color of state or federal law, subjected or caused Plaintiffs to be subjected to the deprivation of rights secured by the Fourth Amendment of the Constitution.

-215. It was the City's and the Federal Defendants' policy, practice, or custom, as well as their failure to train and supervise their employees and agents and issue corrective instructions after violations were brought to light, that caused the Fourth Amendment violations.

-216. The City's and the Federal Defendants' failure to supervise and train their employees and agents with respect to the Fourth Amendment rights of Plaintiffs and Plaintiff Class, including a failure to investigate and discipline officers for Fourth Amendment violations, amounts to deliberate indifference to the rights of Plaintiffs and Plaintiff Class.

-217. The pattern of similar constitutional violations against Plaintiffs and Plaintiff Class that occurred during the Floyd protests demonstrates the City's and the Federal Defendants' deliberate indifference to Plaintiffs' and Plaintiff Class's Fourth Amendment rights.
+Defendants, under color of state law, subjected or caused Plaintiffs to be subjected to the deprivation of rights secured by the Fourth Amendment of the Constitution. - 149.
+It was the City's policy, practice, or custom, as well as its failure to train and supervise its employees and agents and issue corrective instructions after violations were brought to light, that caused the Fourth Amendment violations. - 150.
+The City's failure to supervise and train its employees and agents with respect to the Fourth Amendment rights of Plaintiffs and Plaintiff Class, including a failure to investigate and discipline officers for Fourth Amendment violations, amounts to deliberate indifference to the rights of Plaintiffs and Plaintiff Class. - 151.
+The pattern of similar constitutional violations against Plaintiffs and Plaintiff Class that occurred during the Floyd protests demonstrates the City's deliberate indifference to Plaintiffs' and Plaintiff Class's Fourth Amendment rights.

-218. Given the multiple constitutional violations documented above, the need for more supervision or training was so obvious, and the inadequacy of the training and supervision so likely to result in the violation of constitutional rights, that the City and the Federal Defendants demonstrated their deliberate indifference to the need for such training and supervision.

-219. Plaintiffs reasonably fear further retaliation in the future in violation of the Fourth Amendment if they continue to observe, record, or participate in constitutionally protected activity.
+- 152. Given the multiple constitutional violations documented above, the need for more supervision or training was so obvious, and the inadequacy of the training and supervision so likely to result in the violation of constitutional rights, that the City demonstrated its deliberate indifference to the need for such training and supervision. - 153.
+Plaintiffs reasonably fear further retaliation in the future in violation of the Fourth Amendment if they continue to observe, record, or participate in constitutionally protected activity.